mvdh7/PyCO2SYS/docs/uncertainty.md

     If you provided values for any of the optional [internal overrides](../co2sys/#internal-overrides) (`totals`, `equilibria_in` or `equilibria_out`) when running `PyCO2SYS.CO2SYS`, then you must provide exactly the same inputs again here.

+    You do not need to provide an internal override value in order to propagate uncertainty in that variable.

     #### Settings

     These are all optional.